-That’s because streaming services continue to multiply and add content at a dizzying rate.
+Streaming services continue to multiply and add content at a dizzying rate.
 There are more than 200 streaming networks available in the U.S. now streamed by 36% more American consumers than before COVID-19.
 Watching Netflix’s “Bridgerton” and also getting in on Disney+’s “The Mandalorian,” Peacock’s “Bel-Air” and Apple TV+’s “Ted Lasso” requires separate, additional subscriptions.
 And while most services cost between $5 and $18 per month, data from the company TiVo data shows that, by mid-2021, consumers were each subscribed to an average of 8.8 streaming services each.
 That means an average household could spend $1,728 a year on streaming subscriptions!

 How To Start Watching TV For Free

 Ready to start watching free over-the-air TV?
 Here are our top picks for the equipment you’ll need — an affordable one-time investment when compared to the over $40,000 you’d potentially spend on streaming and other services over the next 10 years!